A Guide to Texas DWI Penalties

 Extreme DWI Crimes

-Although the Houston DWI lawyers at Trichter & Murphy believe that all DWI charges are serious, they also know that DWI charges can involve felony charges, including intoxication assault and intoxication manslaughter.
-If you are facing either of these felony charges, you will need to speak with your Trichter & Murphy attorney to learn the full extent of your possible Texas DWI penalties, as these can vary depending on the situation surrounding the charges.
+Although the Houston DWI lawyers at Trichter & LeGrand believe that all DWI charges are serious, they also know that DWI charges can involve felony charges, including intoxication assault and intoxication manslaughter.
+If you are facing either of these felony charges, you will need to speak with your Trichter & LeGrand attorney to learn the full extent of your possible Texas DWI penalties, as these can vary depending on the situation surrounding the charges.